anjimene7/BedethequeKomga/README.md

 1. Install the requirements using `pip install -r requirements.txt`
 2. Rename `config.template.py` to `config.py` and edit the url, email and password to match the ones of your komga instance (User needs to have permission to edit the metadata).

-    `FORCE_REFRESH_LIST` Book series to force refresh to avoid automatic skipping.
-You can get it by clicking the book series (corresponding link) on the komga interface, in the form of: `'0B79XX3NP97K9'`.
-When filling in, `''`wrap in English quotation marks and `,` separate with English commas.

     `KOMGA_LIBRARY_LIST` Processes the book series in the specified library.
 You can get it by clicking the library (corresponding link) on the komga interface, in the form of:`'0B79XX3NP97K9'`.
 When filling in, `''` wrap in English quotation marks and `,` separate with English commas. and `KOMGA_COLLECTION_LIST` cannot be used at the same time

     `KOMGA_COLLECTION_LIST` Processes the book series in the specified collection.
 You can get it by clicking Favorite (corresponding link) on the komga interface, in the form of: `'0B79XX3NP97K9'`.
 When filling in, `''` wrap in English quotation marks and `,` separate with English commas. and `KOMGA_LIBRARY_LIST` cannot be used at the same time

+    Leave both empty to process everything

-3. Run the script using `python refreshMetadata.py` Note: Processed series and books will be automatically skipped
+3. Run the script using `python refreshMetadata.py` Note: Locked field will be automatically skipped

-**Tips:**

-If there is no need to refresh series that have failed:
-- You can modify it `upsert_series_record` to `0` `1`
-- Or modify the database yourself
+**NB:**

+The script first retrieve a list of proxies before interrogating bedetheque, to limit the chance of being blacklisted with too many calls.
+However, this method is not perfect.
+Please don't use it on a large library at once.
+Be respectful of bedetheque bandwitch ;)

 ## Issues & Pull Requests